vcaesar/robotn/README.md

 ## Requirements:

-Now, Please make sure `Golang, GCC` is installed correctly before installing robotgo.
+Now, there is no prebuild binary version available, Please make sure `Golang, GCC` is installed correctly before installing robotgo.

 [Robotgo Requirements](https://github.com/go-vgo/robotgo#requirements)

-You can [Build from source code](#Build-from-source-code).
-The prebuilt binaries will be added in the future.

 # Install robotn
 ```
 npm install robotn
 ```

+You can [Build from source code](#Build-from-source-code).
+The prebuilt binaries will be added in the future.

 ## [Examples:](https://github.com/go-vgo/robotgo/blob/master/examples)